huangdanqi/langgraph_agent_streaming_output_django_vue/README.md

 ```

 # Frontend
-Create a Frontend folder in the Backend same directory
+Create a Frontend folder in the Backend, same directory
 ```
 cd Frontend
 ```